© 2020 Ezoic Inc.

 Here's how to do this with the chrome extension:

-Where the mobile icon is green, this means this size is enabled for this placeholder on mobile:
+Where the mobile icon is green, this means this size is enabled for this placeholder on mobile as seen in step 4.

 You can review the setup using the Chrome extension by activating the extension and then using the Chrome Developer tool (or f12) to show the mobile version of the site.